CodeYourFuture/immersive-go-course/website/content/workbooks/workbook-10.md

 ## Product

 Monitoring and alerting is a key part of any production system.
-You will be working with your product team to understand the monitoring and alerting in place on your codebase.
+As you continue your product work, make sure to understand the monitoring and alerting in place on your codebase and how it could be improved.